VictorRodriguez/hobbies/regresion_algorithms/README.md

 ## simple_2_points

-This algorithm calculate the dist between the  new data - STDV and the prev data + STDV , example:
+This algorithm calculate the dist between the  new data - STDV and the prev data + STDV , example ( LIB in this example ) :

 ![alt text](https://github.com/VictorRodriguez/hobbies/blob/master/regresion_algorithms/example_images/image.png)